AdaCore/spark2014/lrm/source/packages.rst

 to a variable (or state abstraction, in the case of a call to a procedure which takes an abstraction as in output) declared outside of the package.
-The implicit write associated with a read of a volatile variable is permitted.
+The implicit write associated with a read of a external input only state is permitted.
 [This rule applies to all packages: library level or not, instantations or not.]
 The inputs and outputs of a package's elaboration (including the elaboration of any private descendants of a library unit package)